petedejoy/documentation/v2/apache_airflow/operators/overview.md

 ---
-title: Airflow Operators Overview
+title: Apache Airflow Operators Overview
 sidebar: platform_sidebar
 ---

-Along with Hooks, Operators are key to extending capabilities with airflow while keeping your DAGs clean and simple.
+Along with Hooks, Operators are key to extending capabilities with Airflow while keeping your DAGs clean and simple.

 An **operator** is an object that embodies an operation utilizing one or more hooks, typically to transfer data between one hook and another or to send/receive data from that